Ford Puma (coupé)

-The Ford Puma is a small three-door coupé that was produced by Ford Europe from September 1997 to July 2002.
-The Puma was built exclusively at Ford's Niehl plant in Cologne, Germany.
-The Ford Puma follows common design cues with other Ford cars at the time, and is in the New Edge family of vehicles.
+The Ford Puma is a small car that was produced by Ford Europe from September 1997 to July 2002.
+The Puma is a three-door coupé that is based on the Mark IV Ford Fiesta and was built at Ford's Niehl plant in Cologne, Germany.
+The Puma follows common design cues with other Ford cars at the time, and is in the New Edge family of vehicles.

+Concept

+The Ford Puma program was initiated in 1993 when then–Ford CEO and President Jacques Nasser and Ford Small and Medium Vehicle design director Claude Lobo discussed the possibility of doing a 2+2 coupe based on the Fiesta chassis.
+All development was done using the Paintbox CAD system, which allowed designers to render 2D and 3D models.

+The first iteration of the design, called the Lynx concept car, was unveiled at the Geneva Motor Show in 1996, and the production car was launched in 1997 Geneva Motor show.

 Technical details

 All Pumas are front-engined, front-wheel-drive, three-door coupés with four seats.
 They came with 15 in alloy wheels as standard, (although the Ford Racing Puma was equipped with 17 in alloy wheels), with front disc and rear drum brakes.
+However, the Ford Racing Puma was fitted with front and rear disc brakes.

 The car was based on the Mark 4 Ford Fiesta, with new engines (codeveloped with Yamaha), a new body, stiffer suspension, wider track and close-ratio gearbox, among other changes.

 The Puma was available with four engine options: 1.4-litre (1997-2000), 1.6-litre (2000-2001), 1.7-litre VCT (only used in the Puma), and the Tickford-tuned 1.7-litre VCT (which was only used in the Ford Racing Puma), each of which used Ford's 16-v Sigma engines branded as Zetec-SE.
 Additionally, the 1.7-litre engines used Nikasil cylinder plating, which required a specific grade of oil (5W30 semisynthetic) to minimise mechanical wear.

 The production journey of the 1.7-litre VCT was quite interesting.
 Rough machined cylinder blocks were shipped from Ford's Valencia plant in Spain to Yamaha in Japan for Nikasil coating and completion.
 These were then shipped back to Ford's Cologne plant where the Puma was assembled.

 All 1.7-litre-engined Pumas were equipped with low-speed traction control and antilock brakes.
 The antilock braking system was optional in the 1.4-litre Puma.

-During the relatively short production run, about 133,000 Pumas were built (all models including the Ford Racing Puma).
+During the relatively short production run, approximately 133,000 Pumas were built (all models including the Ford Racing Puma).
+At its peak, 52,950 were registered with the DVLA in the UK, which has since reduced to 7,493 (including 5,457 that have statutory off-road notification (SORN)) as of Q3 2023.